Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 strengthened with all power, according to His glorious might, for the attaining of all steadfastness and patience; joyously

-This passage shows the importance of knowledge, wisdom and understanding and their relationship with being “strengthened with all power”.
-In verse 11, Paul speaks of his prayer for the believers that they may be strengthened with all power according to God’s glorious might for the attaining of all steadfastness.
-The “steadfastness” clearly has to do with being able to take our stand, to carry on faithfully in the truth, even when buffeted by difficult circumstances and attacked, taunted by the evil one or by men.
-In the midst of trials and testing, we need to be strengthened with all power according to God’s glorious might.
-We can then go through the difficulties with patience, endurance and steadfastness.
+In verse 11, Paul speaks of his prayer for the believers, that they may be strengthened with all power according to God’s glorious might for the attaining of all steadfastness.
+Here, “steadfastness” clearly has to do with being able to take our stand, to carry on faithfully in the truth, even when we are buffeted by difficult circumstances or when we come under attack by the evil one or by men.

 Paul begins his prayer with “that you may be filled with the knowledge of His will in all spiritual wisdom and understanding”.
-This shows that it is important for us to have the knowledge of God’s will in all spiritual wisdom and understanding, in order that we can walk in a manner worthy of the Lord, pleasing Him in all respects, bearing fruit in every good work, increasing in the knowledge of God and strengthened with all power.
+This shows that it is important for us to have the knowledge of God’s will in all spiritual wisdom and understanding.
+Only then can we walk worthy of the Lord and please Him in every way, bearing good fruit, continually deepening in our knowledge of God and strengthened with all power.
+And we are to press on in this path, never to be self-satisfied.

 Consecration an important pre-requisite